hedgehogqa/fsharp-hedgehog/doc/index.md

 ```

->Outside of F# Interactive, you might want to use `Property.check` or `Property.check'`, specially if you're using Unquote with xUnit, NUnit, MSTest, or similar.
+>Outside of F# Interactive, you might want to use `Property.check` or `Property.checkWith`, specially if you're using Unquote with xUnit, NUnit, MSTest, or similar.

 #### Try out (see it fail)